Goulburn Rugby Union

-Goulburn Rugby Union Football Club is a rugby union club based in the city of Goulburn, New South Wales.
-It was a founding member of the Southern Rugby Union, the first country rugby club to be founded, and remains the oldest country club in Australia.
+Goulburn Rugby Union Football Club (Goulburn RUFC) is a rugby union club based in the city of Goulburn, New South Wales.
+The original Goulburn FC was formed in 1872 and two years later was a founding member of the Southern Rugby Football Union (now the NSWRU).
+The present Goulburn RUFC was reformed in 1957 and on a rugby-provenance basis is per 1872 the oldest country (regional) club in Australia.

 The beginning

 The Goulburn Rugby Club was initially formed in Goulburn on Monday 22 July 1872 at a meeting held at Payten's Commercial Hotel in Goulburn.
-The driving force behind the club's formation was Valentine Blomfield Riley, a Bowral born former Sydney University player and captain who had moved to Goulburn in 1872 to open a surveying company with his father.
+The driving force behind the club's formation was Valentine Blomfield Riley, a Bowral born former Sydney University FC player and captain who had moved to Goulburn in 1872 to open a surveying company with his father.
 It was Riley who called the meeting to found the club, took on the position of secretary and then spread the gospel of rugby throughout the Southern Tablelands and Monaro regions through his travels in his role as a surveyor.

-Goulburn was the first country rugby club to be founded in Australia and remains the oldest country club in Australia to this day.
+Goulburn was the first country rugby club to be founded in Australia.
+The club's first match against an external opponent was in 1873 against the Garroorigang School (a boarding and day school for boys located in Goulburn).
 In 1874 it joined Australia's original rugby body, the Southern Rugby Union, and teams from the various Sydney clubs frequently travelled to Goulburn to play or welcomed Goulburn as visitors to play them.
 In 1882, fleet-footed Goulburn winger Stuart H Belcher became the first ever country based player to play in the NSW side.
 His first match was against Queensland and he celebrated his selection with a try.